Eddie Lopat: Coaching, managing and scouting career

-Lopat managed the Triple-A Richmond Virginians for the Yankees from 1956–58, compiling a cumulative record of 226–234 with one playoff berth.
-He then became a roving pitching coach in the Bombers' farm system in 1959.
+Lopat managed the Triple-A Richmond Virginians for the Yankees from 1956 to 1958, compiling a cumulative record of 226–234 with one playoff berth.
+He also played that first year in Richmond with an 11–6 record and 2.85 ERA, the only time he played above Class-A1 baseball in the minor leagues.
+Lopat then became a roving pitching coach in the Yankees' farm system in 1959.
 In 1960, he served one season as the Yankees' MLB pitching coach during Casey Stengel's final campaign as the club's manager.
 That year produced an American League pennant for the Yankees, but a defeat at the hands of the Pittsburgh Pirates in the World Series.
 Lopat was not rehired by Stengel's successor, Ralph Houk, but he stayed in the league as pitching coach of the Minnesota Twins in 1961 and the Kansas City Athletics in 1962.